I tell you, filling in for Rush is a little bit like being Jaja Gabor's eighth husband on their honeymoon.

 I mean, debathification, I believe, was a mistake.

-Uh what else was not done right at the outset?
+What else was not done right at the outset?

-Sure, I I think we were slow to adapt to realities on the ground.
+I think we were slow to adapt to realities on the ground.

-And we're finally now shifted into fighting a counterinsurgency, toward protecting the population.
+And we're finally now shifted into fighting a counterinsurgency toward protecting the population.

 Yeah, I want to talk about Petraeus because there's a move afoot to already delegitimize what he's going to say in September.

-Is is that what you saw?
+Is that what you saw?

-Is that what you're hearing from from Iraq?
+Is that what you're hearing from Iraq?

-They've got local uh Sunnis there signing up for the police force en masse to secure their own neighborhoods.
+They've got local Sunnis there signing up for the police force en masse to secure their own neighborhoods.

-I think if you really take a hard look at the Iraqi army there, It has improved a great deal.
+I think if you really take a hard look at the Iraqi army there, it has improved a great deal.

 It's taking over much more responsibility in Baghdad, and it's because Americans have set the conditions for them to do so.

-Uh you know about General Petraeus.
+You know about General Petraeus.

 Tell the listeners about him.

-He led the the entire time.
+He led the entire time.

-He led the hundred and first into Iraq in two thousand three.
+He led the 101st into Iraq in 2003.

-I mean, what happened after three and a half years is the best ideas within the institution have have come to the fore, and General Petraeus and his counterinsurgency strategy of protecting the population are having great success.
+I mean, what happened after three and a half years is the best ideas within the institution have come to the fore.

-We are win we we are winning.
+We are winning.

 We are moving in that direction.

-And and Americans, they want a winning strategy, and that's when you referred to that poll of a majority of Americans uh believing that w you know it's not locked, it's because Americans want to win, Jason.
+And that's when you referred to that poll of a majority of Americans believing that it's not lost.

-And they want but they need to see a winning strategy, and they haven't seen one.
+But they need to see a winning strategy, and they haven't seen one.

-And now they're seeing one and they're turning around, and then we're just doing everything we can to amplify the case.
+And we're just doing everything we can to amplify that.

-You got these guys saying the war is lost, Harry Reid, Representative James Moran, all these people.
+You've got these guys saying the war is lost, Harry Reid, Representative James Moran, all these people.

-And yet they can't muster the votes in Congress to uh for immediate withdrawal because they know what what happened after April nineteen seventy five in Saigon when we left all of those people in the killing fields, millions died, tens of thousands were put in prison camps.
+And yet, they can't muster the votes in Congress for immediate withdrawal because they know what happened after April 1975 in Saigon when we left all of those people in the killing fields.

 You know, I have a different view of the Vietnam War.